-The New York thirty (30) day lease termination letter, as provided by § 232-a and § 232-b, may be used by a landlord to inform a tenant (and vice versa) of an impending termination of the lease/rental agreement.
-The notice provides the tenant with 30 days to vacate the rental property/unit.
-Note: No specific reason is required for the termination of a month-to-month or “at-will” tenancy, however the termination cannot be in retaliation/discrimination of the tenant.
-Download/Print Links: Links open in a new browser tab/window. .PDF Format Word Format How to Write Step 1 – Put the date (DD/MM/YYYY) at the top of
+The New York lease termination letter may be used by a landlord to inform a tenant of the impending termination of a month-to-month lease or rental agreement.
+Furthermore, this notice may be issued by a tenant to their landlord in order to end a month-to-month tenancy.
+The notice provides the tenant with one (1) month to vacate the rental property.
+No specific reason is required for the termination of a month-to-month or “at-will” tenancy, however, the termination cannot retaliate or discriminate against the tenant.
+Laws – § 232-a and § 232-b Adobe PDF

 How to Evict a Tenant (Process)

 Before the landlord can file an eviction suit in court, they must give notice to the tenant using the appropriate process.
 If the tenant has failed to pay rent on time, the landlord must issue them a written or verbal demand for that rent before filing the lawsuit.
 This type of lawsuit is called a “non-payment case.”
 Any other type of eviction suit is referred to as a “holdover case.”
 In the State of New York, tenant-landlord laws vary based on whether a rental property is located in New York City, and whether the property is covered under rent regulations.
 Therefore, landlords should always stay up-to-date regarding their local court’s policies and demands.